texerai/ailof/documentation/contribution.md

 - Once the reviewer approves, close the PR with the comment: `ready to merge`.

 ### 3. Squash Commits and Finalize
-- After the PR is approved, squash all commits on your `dev-` branch into a **single commit** with a clean and detailed message.
+- After the PR is approved, from the `dev-` branch create `pr-dev-` branch.
+- Squash all commits on the branch into a **single commit** with a clean and detailed message.
-- Push the squashed commit and create a final merge PR from your `dev-` branch to the `main` branch.
+- Push the squashed commit and create a final merge PR from your `pr-dev-` branch to the `main` branch.
 - Once approved, the merge can be completed.

 ## How to Squash Commits